Have questions? We can help!

 |Full-color heavyweight cover||Add color cover = additional $35.40 for 30 ($4.59 each)|

-The print edition gives teachers their own individual printed teacher guide and classroom materials, such as colorful flip charts and posters for grades K-4, and individual student workbooks and magazines at the upper grade levels.
+The print edition gives teachers their own individual printed teacher guide and classroom materials, such as colorful classroom posters for grades K–2, and individual student workbooks at the upper grade levels.
 It’s ideal for schools whose teachers prefer a bound book or where teacher/student computer access and/or Internet service is an issue.

 The Digital Edition Teacher's Guide is in an e-book format that can be viewed online from any laptop, tablet or mobile device.
 The lessons cannot be edited or printed out.